 Contributed by Dennis Hung

-They Are Better at Conveying Social Impact
+Women Are Better at Conveying Social Impact

 Investors today pay close attention to the social impact of an entrepreneur’s business.
 If an entrepreneur demonstrates that his or her business will have a positive impact on society, investors will feel more confident funding their idea.
 According to research cited by the Harvard Business Review (HBR), women business owners who effectively convey their social mission are more likely to secure funding than male business owners.
 Researchers found that women are judged differently than men in this regard, with investors scrutinizing their social impact and using that information to determine their candidacy for funding.

-They Ask for Less Money
+Women Entrepreneurs Ask for Less Money

 Another reason women entrepreneurs are more likely to get funding is because they ask for less money than men.
 According to a study conducted by the lending website Fundera, women entrepreneurs ask for an average of $89,000 to fund their business while men entrepreneurs ask for an average of $124,500.
 The $34,500 difference encourages lenders to provide loans to women more frequently than men.

-They Have Access to Special Resources
+Women Have Access to Special Resources

 Women entrepreneurs have access to special business resources that aren’t available to their male counterparts.